Uncovering Grounding IDs: How External Cues Shape Multimodal Binding: Evidence of Improved Alignment

 \paragraph{Attention Analysis.}

-For each token, we take the maximum attention score over all heads and then average across tokens within each partition, yielding a $4 \times 4$ matrix.
+For each token, we take the maximum attention score over all heads and then average across tokens within each partition (image rows), yielding a $4 \times 4$ matrix.
+Aggregation is performed on true positive objects, where the model generates descriptions, and the corresponding objects are present in the image.
+Descriptions (including shape and color) are linked to the correct objects, ensuring accurate attention.
+To avoid ambiguity, the shapes in the image are unique, ensuring proper association between descriptions and objects.
+The aggregated attention score is averaged across true positives, providing a measure of cross-modal alignment between the model’s generated text and the objects in the image.
 Fig.~\ref{fig:attention_mat} shows both within-modality and cross-modality attention matrices for baseline and structured inputs.
-Structured inputs exhibit stronger diagonal dominance, with attention concentrated within partitions.
-The same trend appears in cross-modal attention between visual and textual tokens, where structured inputs achieve stronger cross-attention than baselines.
-These results indicate that external cues induce systematic partition-based binding in the model’s attention.
+Despite the simplicity of the external cues, structured inputs exhibit stronger diagonal dominance, with attention concentrated within partitions.
+See also Appendix~\ref{sec:att_1} and~\ref{sec:att_2} for complementary attention analysis.

 \paragraph{Modality Gap.} While attention captures binding structure, embedding similarity provides a complementary view of alignment between modalities.
-We measure cosine similarity between L2-normalized visual and textual embeddings corresponding to correctly generated object tokens.
+We measure cosine similarity between visual and textual embeddings corresponding to correctly generated object tokens.
 Similarities are computed layer-wise and averaged across samples.
-Both baseline and structured inputs show alignment strengthening in later layers (after layer 20).
-Structured inputs consistently achieve higher similarity, particularly in the last four layers, as shown in Fig.~\ref{fig:alignment_mat}.
-This confirms that external cues reduce the modality gap in VLMs \citep{modality_gap} by enhancing cross-modal alignment.
+Both the baseline and the structured case show alignment strengthening in later layers (after layer 20).
+Structured modalities consistently achieve higher similarity, particularly in the last four layers, as shown in Fig.~\ref{fig:alignment_mat}.
+This confirms that external cues reduce the modality gap in LVLMs by enhancing cross-modal alignment.
 In particular, cosine similarity between activation patches corresponding to external symbols across modalities is higher than that of dataset objects.